 Human trafficking is an exploitation of vulnerability and migrants are among the most vulnerable populations.

-St. Josephine Bakhita, who was from South Sudan was born in 1869.
-She was kidnapped and sold into slavery at the age of 7 and spent much of her life in captivity.
-She is known as the patron saint of victims of slavery and her feast day is Febraury 8th.
+St. Josephine Bakhita (pictured), who was born in 1869 in South Sudan, was kidnapped and sold into slavery at the age of 7 and spent much of her life in captivity.
+She is the patron saint of victims of slavery and her feast day is Febraury 8th.

 The Justice for Immigrants campaign of the United States Conference of Catholic Bishops (USCCB) has resources here including toolkits, background information, and more.